 Music and Sound Production 5

 15.0 ECTS creditsThe course comprises three modules.
-The course content prepares students for placement in the subject area.
+The course content prepares students for their teaching placement.

 The ensemble methodology component primarily consists of seminars focused on ensemble leadership from various perspectives.
 Topics such as goals, content, planning, and assessment of ensemble performance are included.

-This module includes tasks such as creating sound and music for moving images from scratch, as well as studies in music history with an emphasis on the role and function of popular and art music in society during the 20th and 21st centuries.
+The module includes music production using digital tools, as well as studies in music history with an emphasis on the role and function of popular and art music in society during the 20th and 21st centuries.

 Students carry out recording or music production projects in collaboration with other musicians or music creators, with the aim of learning to adapt and compromise in relation to artistic decisions.
 They also plan and complete a major music production project based entirely or partially on their own original compositions, with the goal of producing a release-ready product.
-The scope and nature of the projects are determined in consultation with the teacher, and projects may be combined if agreed upon.
+The scope and nature of the projects are determined in consultation with the teacher, and projects may be combined upon agreement.

 The module also includes methodology for teaching music and sound production, including practice teaching.